 They approached the village Chief, who gave them a patch of land for the school.
 They raised enough for foundations to be laid.
 Local people were largely responsible for the building.
 The school was very simple with no electricity.
 When the government heard about the school, they gave them a teacher on the condition that a house would be built for her and that there would be proper toilets built and proper fencing around.
 In the expectation of this being carried out, the Government also gave them a simple bus service so that children from outlying villages could come to the school.

-Sadly Lynn and Robert ran out of money and still needed to build the teacher’s house, open up the other two classrooms, fence the area and have a proper running water supply at the school so they could give the children a breakfast when they got to school.
-A great friend of the Trust, Denise Lawson, approached the ALMT, and with the help of another valued supporter, Louise Nathanson, the Trust was pleased to make a grant to complete the teacher's accommodation, the buildings, buy the furnishings, pay for the boundary fence, pay the teachers’ salaries and buy stationery and recreational playground equipment.
+Sadly Lynn and Robert ran out of money and still needed to build the teacher’s house, open up the other two classrooms, fence the area and have a proper running water supply at the school so they could give the children a breakfast when they got to school. in 2012, a great friend of the Trust, Denise Lawson, approached the ALMT which made a grant to complete the teacher's accommodation, the buildings, buy the furnishings, pay for the boundary fence, pay the teachers’ salaries and buy stationery and recreational playground equipment.

 Over the years, the ALMT have provided grants for Angus Lawson's primary school, Mungo's Pre-school, the building of a bridge and essential items for the village feeding programme.
 In 2019, the ALMT made a grant to allow AVSF to undergo vital repairs to the school and the toilet block.